tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	    </body>
 	</html>

 The HTML code example again demonstrates how we utilise the data passed to the template via its context through the tags `{{ }}`.
-We access the `category` and `pages` objects, and their fields e.g. `category.name` and `page.url`.
+We access the `category` and `pages` objects and their fields -- such as `category.name` and `page.url`, for example.

 If the `category` exists, then we check to see if there are any pages in the category.
-If so, we iterate through the pages using the `{% for page in pages %}` template tags.
-For each `page` in the `pages` list, we present their `title` and `url` attributes as listed hyperlink (e.g. within `<li>` and `<a>` tags).
+If so, we iterate through the returned pages using the `{% for page in pages %}` template tags.
+For each `page` in the `pages` list, we present their `title` and `url` attributes as listed hyperlink (e.g. within `<li>` and `<a>` elements).
 These are displayed in an unordered HTML list (denoted by the `<ul>` tags).
-If you are not too familiar with HTML then check out the [HTML Tutorial by W3Schools.com](http://www.w3schools.com/html/) to learn more about the different tags.
+If you are not too familiar with HTML, then have a look at the [HTML Tutorial by W3Schools.com](http://www.w3schools.com/html/) to learn more about the different tags.

 I> ### Note on Conditional Template Tags
-I> The Django template conditional tag - `{% if %}` - is a really neat way of determining the existence of an object within the template's context.
+I> The Django template conditional tag - represented with `{% if condition %}` - is a really neat way of determining the existence of an object within the template's context.
 Make sure you check the existence of an object to avoid errors when rendering your templates, especially if your associated view's logic doesn't populate the context dictionary in all possible scenarios.
 I>
 I> Placing conditional checks in your templates - like `{% if category %}` in the example above - also makes sense semantically.
 The outcome of the conditional check directly affects the way in which the rendered page is presented to the user.
-Remember, presentational aspects of your Django appls should be encapsulated within templates.
+Remember, presentational aspects of your Django apps should be encapsulated within templates.

 ### Parameterised URL Mapping
 Now let's have a look at how we actually pass the value of the `category_name_url` parameter to the `show_category()` function.
 To do so, we need to modify Rango's `urls.py` file and update the `urlpatterns` tuple as follows.